-As part of the certification process for becoming a middle school teacher of social studies, many states require candidates to first take and successfully pass the Praxis II Middle School: Social Studies exam.
+As part of the certification process for becoming a middle school teacher of social studies, many states require candidates to first take and successfully pass the Praxis Middle School: Social Studies exam.
 This exam will measure your understanding of United States history, world history, government and civics, geography, and economics.

 What Will I Be Expected to Know for the Test?

-The Praxis II Middle School Social Studies exam is made up of 90 multiple choice questions and three written response questions.
+The Praxis Middle School Social Studies exam is made up of 90 multiple choice questions and three written response questions.
 Here is an overview of what you’ll be tested on:

 - United States History – 22 Questions